coronel08/my-notes/notes/docs/aws.md

             -   Standard - 12 hours
             -   Bulk - 48 hours
     -   S3 Encryption
-        -   SSE-S3 - server side encrypts S3 objects using keys managed by AWS
+        -   SSE-S3 - server side encrypts S3 objects using keys managed by AWS.
+            -   Each object is encrypted with a unique key, Encrypts the key itself with a master key that it regularly rotates.
-            -   Must set header "x-amz-server-side-encryption":"AES256"
+            -   Must set header `"x-amz-server-side-encryption":"AES256"`, AES-256 is one of the strongest ciphers available.
         -   SSE-KMS - Key Management Service, server side encryption.
 Stores the Customer Master Key(CMK) and receives data from the clients which it encrypts and sends back.
-            -   Must set header "x-amz-server-side-encryption":"aws:kms"
+            -   Must set header `"x-amz-server-side-encryption":"aws:kms"`
             -   Leverages GenerateDataKey & Decrypt KMS API calls
             -   Count against KMS limits
-        -   SSE-C - Manage your own encryption, server side encryption
+        -   SSE-C - Manage your own encryption, server side encryption.
+Protects data at rest
-            -   Https must be used
+            -   Https must be used since customers provide encryption keys
             -   Encryption key must be provided in HTTP headers
+            -   Key provided using following request headers
+                -   `x-amz-server-side-encryption-customer algorithm`
+                -   `x-amz-server-side-encryption-customer-key`
+                -   `x-amz-server-side-encryption-customer-key-MD5`
         -   Client Side Encryption - Client handles encrypt/decrypt and manages keys
             ![](https://media.datacumulus.com/aws-dva-pt/assets/pt5-q55-i1.jpg)
     -   S3 Security, (can connect to s3 using VPC Endpoints and logged in AWS Cloudtrail).
 Cloudtrail tracks bucket level actions by default, need to enable S3 data events to track object level actions.
         -   User Based - IAM Policies sets what Users are allowed to do what API calls
         -   Resource Based
-            -   Bucket wide rules from the S3 console
+            -   Bucket wide policies/rules from the S3 console
             -   Object Access Control List (ACL) - finer grain control
             -   Bucket Access Control List (ACL) - less common
+        -   Query String Authentication - create a URL to S3 object, valid for a limited time.
+Known as presigning URL.
+    -   S3 Object Ownership - an S3 bucket setting that can change ownership of new objects uploaded to your buckets.
+By default objects remain owned by the uploading account.
+The Bucket Owner also needs to be the Object Owner to get object access logs, otherwise bucket owner must get permissions through object ACL.
+        -   Object Writer - if enabled the uploading account will own the object.
+        -   Bucket Owner preffered - if enabled the bucket owner will own the object
+    -   CORS - Cross-origin Resource Sharing(CORS) is an XML document that allow access to requests originating from another server.
     -   S3 Replication( buckets can be in different accounts)
         -   CRR(Cross Region Replication) - compliance reasons, lower latency, across accounts
         -   SRR(Same Region Replication) - log aggregation, live replication between production and test accounts